prince272/Hubtel.eCommerce.Cart/README.md

 ## Usage

-1. Install the required dependencies and configure the connection string as mentioned in the [Installation](#installation) section.
+1. :package: Install the required dependencies and configure the connection string as mentioned in the [Installation](#installation) section.
-2. Run the application using your preferred development environment or command line tool.
+2. :rocket: Run the application using your preferred development environment or command line tool.
-3. During development, the SwaggerUI documentation can be accessed at `/swagger` to explore and test the available API endpoints.
+3. :book: During development, the SwaggerUI documentation can be accessed at `/swagger` to explore and test the available API endpoints.
-4. The API exposes various endpoints related to eCommerce cart functionality.
+4. :shopping_bags: The API exposes various endpoints related to eCommerce cart functionality.

 ## Contributing